How to Tape a Box: The Skill That You Didn’t Know You Needed

-How to Tape a Box
+How to Tape a Box (The Fast, Easy Way)

 - Pat down the tape on both sides to strengthen the bond.
 If necessary, add extra strips of tape.